vikatti/vikatti/README.md

 😄 I'm am more than willing to teach R to anyone who wishes to learn.

-⚡ I am an Instrumentation & Control Engineer by education but always inclided towards  Analysis and Report Optimization.
+⚡ I am an Instrumentation & Control Engineer by education but always inclined towards  Analysis and Report Optimization.

 <!--
 **vikatti/vikatti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.